mideind/Tokenizer/README.rst

   tuple, where ``unit`` is a base SI unit (such as ``g``, ``m``, ``m²``, ``s``, ``W``, ``Hz``, ``K`` for temperature in Kelvin).
-- For ``TOK.TELNO``, the ``val`` field contains a tuple: ``(number, cc)`` where the first item is the the phone number in a normalized ``NNN-NNNN`` format, i.e. always including a hyphen, and the second item is the country code, eventually prefixed by ``+``.
+- For ``TOK.TELNO``, the ``val`` field contains a tuple: ``(number, cc)`` where the first item is the phone number in a normalized ``NNN-NNNN`` format, i.e. always including a hyphen, and the second item is the country code, eventually prefixed by ``+``.
   The country code defaults to ``354`` (Iceland).